 Women of Amsterdam

-Early Women’s history and Feminist history in Amsterdam
+Women’s history and Feminist history in Amsterdam, through the Ages

-Various Women in Amsterdam: Fishwives, Feminists, Housewives, Killers, Maids, Nuns, Sex Workers and Swindlers.
+Various women lived in Amsterdam: Fishwives, Feminists, Housewives, Mothers, Killers, Maids, Spinsters, Nuns, Sex Workers and Swindlers.

 Social oppression of men and women pushed to the edge of the economy: